In the world in which we live, and by that I mean “IEP land,” the phrase “life skills” can be loaded and confusing.

 Common Life Skill Categories

-It should serve to give you an idea of what your child may need as they move into adulthood.
+It should give you an idea of what your child may need as they move into adulthood.

 - Communication: the ability to effectively express oneself and listen actively